 - You are drowning in debt or debt-free…

 - You want to retire early, retire at a traditional age, or never stop working…

 The FIRE Movement’s biggest impact is that it can teach people to become FINANCIALLY LITERATE and FINANCIALLY INTENTIONAL.

 I would argue that financial literacy and financial intentionality are the first two steps on the path to financial independence.
 For most people, even if those are the only steps they take and proceed no further, they should be better off than before.

-Emphasizing the importance and necessity of becoming at least financially literate, if not financially intentional, is (I hope) not a fad meme but instead a social paradigm shift which is long overdue.
+Emphasizing the importance and necessity of becoming at least financially literate, if not financially intentional, is (I hope) not a fad meme but instead a social paradigm shift that is long overdue.

 In America, most people receive very little formal education about personal finance either at school or at home before becoming young adults and entering the real world.
 As a result, many people develop bad money habits or, even worse, fall prey to predatory practices by financial institutions, such as:

 - Credit cards and payday lenders charging astronomically high-interest rates.